 c.
 Procedures for granting variances or extensions of time to attain compliance status.
 The local control agency shall maintain on file a record of the names, addresses, sources of emissions, types of emissions, rates of emissions, reason for granting, conditions and length of time specified, relating to all variances or extension of time granted and shall make such records available to the commission or the department upon request.

-This rule is intended to implement Iowa Code sections 455B.133, 455B.134 and 455B.143.

 567—27.4(455B) Administrative organization.

 27.4(1) Administrative facilities.
-Each local control program considered for a certificate of acceptance shall have the administrative facilities necessary for effective operation of such program including, but not limited to, those listed below.
+Each local control program considered for a certificate of acceptance must have the administrative facilities necessary for effective operation of such program including, but not limited to, those listed below.

 a.
 Agency.
 Designation of a legally constituted body within the organizational structure of the applicable political subdivision or combination of political subdivisions, as the administrative authority for the local control program.